Jaquetti/TD3-Mobile-robot-ROS/README.md

 <b>PROJECT</b>

-This project has the objective of train a <b>Twin delayed deep determinisctic policy gradient (TD3)</b> algorithm to learn navigation techniques in the following enviroments:
+This project has the objective of train a <b>Twin delayed deep deterministic policy gradient(TD3)</b> algorithm to learn navigation techniques in the following enviroments:

 </br>